 Our president and chief executive officer is also the sole managing member of Araxes Pharma LLC, or Araxes, and is a significant stockholder of each of us and Araxes.
-The following is a summary of related party transactions for the three and six months ended June 30, 2020 and 2019:
+The following is a summary of related party transactions for the three and nine months ended September 30, 2020 and 2019:

-Facility Sublease
+· Facility Sublease

 We subleased office space in San Diego, California from Araxes pursuant to the Sublease.
 The Sublease commenced in June 2017 and would have expired on October 31, 2019.
 In March 2019, the Sublease was amended to extend until April 30, 2020, and the monthly rent increased to approximately \$24,000 per month effective November 1, 2019, corresponding to the increase in Araxes' monthly rent.
 In April 2020, the Sublease was amended to extend the expiration date to June 30, 2020 with no change to the amount of monthly rent.
 The Sublease was terminated in June 2020.
-For the three months ended June 30, 2020 and 2019, rent expense, including operating costs, related to our sublease was approximately \$0.1 million in both periods.
-For the six months ended June 30, 2020 and 2019, rent expense, including operating costs, related to our Sublease was approximately \$0.2 million in both periods.
+For the three months ended September 30, 2020 and 2019, rent expense, including operating costs, related to our sublease was approximately nil and \$0.1 million, respectively.
+For the nine months ended September 30, 2020 and 2019, rent expense, including operating costs, related to our Sublease was approximately \$0.2 million and \$0.3 million, respectively.